-Since the mid 1100s, heraldry symbols have been used to customize a coat of arms to an individual.
-The symbols are carefully chosen to depict specific personality traits and goals.One frequently used symbol is the lion, the symbol for courage.
-It can be shown in any color with some colors having special meanings:
+Since the mid-1100s, heraldry symbols have been used to customize a coat of arms to an individual.
+The symbols are carefully chosen to depict specific personality traits and goals.
+There are hundreds of variations, but the following are some of the most significant examples, according to English Heritage and Coat of Arms Database.

 Crowns for Authority

 A crown is the symbol for royal authority.
 The actual symbol used can be a simple crown or it can be a very elaborate crown.
-Frequently the crown will also have a cross at the top depicting the position of head of the church.
+Frequently, the crown will also have a cross at the top depicting the position of head of the church.

 Helmets for Protection

 A knight's helmet was a key piece of the knight's protection during a tournament.
 The helmet is frequently seen as a symbol of invulnerability during life, and it may appear on the crest portion or top of the coat of arms.

 The spear or spear head often appear on heraldic images, and these weapons may signify readiness or skill in battle.
 They often appear in conjunction with other weapons or with knights and figures.

 Laurel Leaves for Peace

 A wreath of laurel has traditionally depicted triumph and was used in the early Olympics as a sign of victory.
 The laurel leaf also is the symbol for peace and is frequently seen in the logos and signs of peace-oriented organizations.

 Stag's Head for the Hunt